ILasya/Web_Scraping_Indian-Movie-Celebrities_Database_ILasya/README.md

 5. Make a note of the TAGS as well as the Attributes like class, id, etc. We'll use that later.

 6. Then follow the Indian_Movie_Celebrities_Database_Generator.ipynb file available in this repository.
+A detailed expalaniton of the code is explained in the .ipynb file

 7. After running the .ipynb file, the gennerated DataFrame is displayed as a table in a .html website as shown below: